82 G. Eridani: Planetary system

-Potential habitability of HD 20794 d
+Potential habitability of 82 G. Eridani d

 On October 15, 2024, researchers at Oxford University announced that they had confirmed HD 20794 d, orbiting in the habitable zone of its star.
 In an article published in the journal Astronomy & Astrophysics, scientists said an analysis of 20 years of observational data had found HD 20794 d could be a rocky planet (though its composition is unknown and it could also be a mini-Neptune) and should be "a high-priority target for future atmospheric characterization with direct imaging facilities."

 About six times the mass of Earth, the planet orbits "at the right distance from its star to sustain liquid water on its surface — a key ingredient for life as we know it."
 However, HD 20794 d's orbit is significantly elliptical, meaning it spends part of its year outside the habitable zone.
 Data for the research was gathered at the High Accuracy Radial Velocity Planet Searcher spectrograph at La Silla Observatory in Chile.
 With the discovery, HD 20794 d became the 12th-closest potentially habitable planet to Earth.